charleezychang/obs-notes/Angular/Change Detection.md

 Common encounters with `ChangeDetectionStrategy.OnPush`
 1. If you feed data into a Material UI component (or any component libraries for that matter), it will be marked as dirty, since this marking happens upwards, all ancestors are marked dirty as well
-2. If a parent component, with `OnPush`, has a DOM event which updates a property of a child of `Default` strategy, you may encounter bugs since this triggers the CD cycle twice for the child (first is the DOM event, second one is property binding change).
+2. (11 min.)
+If a parent component, with `OnPush`, has a DOM event which updates a property of a child of `Default` strategy, you may encounter bugs since this triggers the CD cycle twice for the child (first is the DOM event, second one is property binding change of which may not yet be triggered).
+Example of this is a click event that updates an input of a child (which may have delay).
 To solve this, use `ngOnChanges()` lifecycle hook so that the change in property is handled separately.
    Best way is to change the child component's change detection strategy to `OnPush` also.
 This way, the DOM event from the parent component does not trigger the CD cycle onto the child.
 3. Mutable changes to objects and arrays do not trigger CD.
 Use spread operator.
 4. `ChangeDetectorRef.detectChanges()` runs CD cycle for the component and its children.
 It does not go through the parent's nor ancestor's which are still handled by the default change detection which is triggered by Zone.js
 5. `ChangeDetectorRef.markForCheck()` marks component and its ancestors as dirty for the next CD cycle.
 Commonly paired with the `OnPush` strategy.
 Case example, if a child component triggers a CD, a parent with `OnPush` strategy will not be re-rendered without being marked as dirty.
-6. DOM events with event listeners will trigger dirty marking even if the function for that listener is empty
+6. DOM events with event listeners will trigger dirty marking even if the function for that listener is empty. `(click)="update()"` and `update()` function is empty
 7. Signals mark the component as dirty, but not the ancestors.
-However, even if the parent is not marked as dirty, the CD will go pass through it and go through its children
+However, even if the parent is not marked as dirty, the CD will go pass through/skip it and go through its children

 [Angular Performance: Your App at the Speed of Light - Christian Liebel | NG-DE 2019 (youtube.com)](https://www.youtube.com/watch?v=moUCZoJfhwY)
 Keep CD cycle < 16ms